apache/sling-org-apache-sling-feature/apicontroller.md

         }
     ]

-To support feature inheritance, the custom extension handler must be registered which will merge the extension.
+To support feature inheritance, the custom extension handler must be registered which will merge the extension: https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions .

+A number of API region related analysers/validators exist.
+Documentation can be found here: https://github.com/apache/sling-org-apache-sling-feature-analyser .
+These can be run as part of the analyse-features goal with the slingfeature-maven-plugin: https://github.com/apache/sling-slingfeature-maven-plugin#analyse-features